Giving voice to the stories that bind us.

 Co-founder and Executive Producer Richard Kollath is an artist and designer who created design features for national magazines including Better Homes & Gardens, House Beautiful, Good Housekeeping and others.
 A longtime contributing editor at Country Living and the author of several published books, Richard appeared frequently on network television as well as Lifetime, Discovery, and QVC.
 For over twenty years, Richard and Ed have produced books, magazine features, TV segments, and events from their studio and office in New York’s Hudson River Valley.

-Advisory Team member Ann Levin is a writer, editor and journalist.
+Board Secretary Ann Levin is a writer, editor and journalist.
 Her articles, essays and book reviews have been published by The Associated Press, USA Today, and dozens of other newspapers and magazines.
 She she served as national news editor at the AP and before that was a reporter for newspapers in Texas and California.
 After leaving her job as a full-time journalist, Ann worked as a freelance editor for various institutions, including Columbia University and the UN Population Fund, and began to write personal essays and memoir.